What is Yorkshire Inclusive TSA looking for?

 We are training the next generation of outstanding teachers for the Leeds area.
 We are committed to providing the highest standard of education and we want to recruit student teachers who share the same commitment.
 Our current cohort of student teachers are training to teach in primary and secondary in both mainstream and special school settings.

 We provide training and placements of the highest quality to deliver a truly bespoke training package.
-We are committed to helping you develop professionally, well beyond your initial teacher training and Newly Qualified Teacher (NQT) year by means of an extensive programme of Continuing Professional Development (CPD) opportunities.
+We are committed to helping you develop professionally, well beyond your initial teacher training and Newly Qualified Teacher (NQT) year by means of an extensive programme of Continuing Professional Development (CPD) opportunities – As an Appropriate Body for NQTs we offer our trainees a coherent two year programme of support.

 - GCSE Grade C or above (or equivalent) in English and Mathematics.
 If you are applying for our Primary programme, GCSE Grade C or above (or equivalent) in Science as well.